Ready To Move Your Business Forward?

 - Poor (300 - 579)

-The term “bad credit” usually refers to a FICO score of 300 - 629.
-A low FICO score is a common reason why traditional lenders reject small business loan financing.
-However, even if your score falls within a lower range, you may be able to secure a bad credit business loan from an alternative lender that focuses more on where your business is going in the future than on what’s influenced your credit score in the past.
-National Funding can approve some applicants with credit scores as low as 500 for direct loan borrowers and 475 for renewals.
+The term “bad credit” usually refers to a FICO score of 300 - 629 and is a common reason why traditional lenders reject small business loan financing.
+However, even with a lower score, you may be able to secure a bad credit business loan from an alternative lender that focuses more on your business' future than on what’s influenced your credit score in the past.

 How to Get a Business Loan with Bad Credit

 You can obtain the capital you need to develop and grow a successful business, even if you have bad credit.
-In fact, there are essentially only three steps to securing a small business loan with bad credit:
+There are essentially three steps to securing a small business loan with bad credit:

 Know Your Personal Credit Score

 Personal and business credit scores help lenders determine how risky it may be to lend money.
-Since these scores can influence your ability to acquire funding for your business, knowing your credit score before applying for a loan can help you determine the best financing options to explore.
+Since these scores can influence your ability to acquire business funding, knowing your credit score before applying for a loan can help you determine the best financing options to explore.

 Research Your Options Based on Eligibility Requirements